 - Copyright in teaching and online courses

-- Step-by-step guide on creating persistent links to library database articles to use in Moodle and other course sites
+- Step-by-step guide on creating persistent, direct links to database articles to use in Moodle and other course sites (Interactive Tutorial)

 Arrange for a customized library workshop designed with your particular assignment or course in mind.
 The large libraries have computer labs for hands-on workshops, but librarians can also come to your computer lab or classroom.
 The Libraries also offer free workshops for students, staff, and faculty.
 Faculty or instructors can require (or encourage) their students to attend particular workshops or include the link to one of our online workshops, guide or tutorials in your course site.
 Examples: